rbisdorff/Digraph3/docSphinx/tutorial.rst

   g5     1        4    2    1    2    3    3    0-4       2.5
 ======= ======== ==== ==== ==== ==== ==== ==== ========= ===========

-Underlining the fact that the *ELECTRE* method takes into account solely ordinal performance grades, the proposed actions' grades were of linguistic nature: *bad*, *weak*, *average*, *good* and *excellent*.
-They have been here arbitrarily recoded as 0, 1, 2, 3 and 4.
+Underlining the fact that the *ELECTRE* method takes into account solely ordinal performance grades, the originally proposed actions' grades were of ordinal linguistic nature: *bad*, *weak*, *average*, *good* and *excellent*.
+They have here arbitrarily been recoded as 0, 1, 2, 3 and 4.
 To show the usefulness of taking conjointly into account *concordance* **and** *discordance* arguments, an effective **veto discrimination threshold** of 2.5 is proposed, implying the polarisation of the outranking statements when the difference between two grades on a performance criterion is greater than two linguistic levels.

 In :numref:`roy66V1A` below we compute the corresponding outranking digraph *g*  (Lines 2-3).